danjeltahko/dotfiles/README.md

 # My little Dot Friends

+> WIP!

-This terminal configuration uses XDG Base Directory for a better structured terminal environemnt.
-I started looking at this when my $HOME directory started to get cluttered with folders and configuration files that didn't fit my window anymore.
-I also wanted to have all my configurations in one place with the possibility to easily edit and change anything as well as simplifing the proccess of getting started on a new machine.
+This terminal configuration utilizes the XDG Base Directory for a more organized and structured terminal environment.
+I started looking at this when my $HOME directory became cluttered with folders and configuration files that no longer fitted my window.
+So I decided to implement a more Linux-friendly experience for MacOS by centralizing all importatnt configurations in a single location, making them easy to edit and modify.
+Additionally, simplifying the process of setting up a new machine as well as keeping all my machines updated with any new changes.

+So I stumbled upon `stow`, which accoring to it's man page, is a symlink farm manager which takes distinct sets of software and/or data located in separate directories on the filesystem, and makes them all appear to be installed in a single directory tree.
+And to be honest, this was exactly what i've been looking for.

+> I followed an nvim tutorial a while ago which used the Catpuccin Theme, so sorry not sorry for having this whole shell configuration use that theme..
+It kinda grew on me.

-## 1. Installation
+## Installation

 ### 1. Install Homebrew
 ```bash